catinella/HILO/firmware/README.md

 ![Firware sequence diagram](../images/overviewFirmwarSequenceDiagram.png)

-- In the realtime-mode, the user can change the output-pins value via REST API, dinamically.
+- In the interactive-mode, the user can change the output-pins value via REST API, dinamically.
 All data on the monitored input pins will be continuously reported via UDP stream.
 So, the user will be able to evaluate the DUT behavior modifying the DUT's input and checking for the DUT's output, dinamically.